 I have few other identities that I would like to keep to myself at this stage.
 But the point is, identity is a powerful concept.
 Once you find who you want to be, it is difficult not to prove your identity to yourself.
 Do it often times and it becomes your reality.

-I have no affiliation to James.
+I have no affiliation with James.
 I have only emailed him once to thank him for his great work and he thanked me back.
 But I always like to spread the good work and endorse its creators as much as I can.
 So go to his newsletter page, scroll down a bit and give your email id.
 You will learn a thing or two.